 The Golden Horseshoe Co-operative Housing Federation

 Housing Co-ops have long been a favourite housing alternative for older Canadians.
-It offers social connection, security, interdependence and mutual support.
-Many are age-friendly; the management is often led by seniors.
+They offer social connection, security, interdependence and mutual support.

-To view a list of Housing Cooperatives in the Hamilton area, addresses and contact info, please click here.
+Housing Cooperatives in the Hamilton area, please click here.